iQua/days/README.md

   duration = 20.0
   ```

-#### progress
+#### update_interval

-**Day** provides a progress bar to visualize the progression of a simulation session.
-This `progress` element specifies the progress interval, which is the time interval to advance the position of the progress bar.
+**Day** provides a user interface, which includes a progress bar to visualize the progression of a simulation session.
+This `update_interval` element specifies the time interval to advance the position of the progress bar.

 - **Valid value**: Floating point number
 - **Required**: No